AndrewSouthpaw/git-started-workshop/07_timeTravel/exercise.md

 **CHALLENGE MODE**

 - [ ] When you navigate into the past, what is that state called?
-- [ ] If you navigate to the current `master` commit by using the SHA, e.g. `git checkout abc1234`, and then you make a commit there, what happens?
+- [ ] If you navigate to the current `main` commit by using the SHA, e.g. `git checkout abc1234`, and then you make a commit there, what happens?
 Why?